Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-1.md

 ```
 o-example
-├── .eslintrc.js
-├── .dependabot
-│   └── config.yml
-├── .github
-│   ├── CODEOWNERS
-│   ├── ISSUE_TEMPLATE.md
-│   └── workflows
-│       └── [a number of .yml files]
-├── .gitignore
-├── .stylelintrc.js
 ├── README.md
 ├── demos
-│   └── src
+|  └── src
-│       ├── demo.js
+|     ├── demo.js
-│       ├── demo.mustache
+|     ├── demo.mustache
-│       ├── demo.scss
-│       └── pa11y.mustache
+|     └── demo.scss
 ├── main.js
 ├── main.scss
 ├── origami.json
 ├── package.json
 ├── src
-│   ├── js
+|  ├── js
-│   │   └── example.js
+|  |  └── o-example.js
-│   └── scss
+|  ├── scss
-│       ├── _brand.scss
+|  |  ├── _brand.scss
-│       └── _variables.scss
+|  |  └── _variables.scss
+|  └── tsx
+|     └── o-example.tsx
+├── stories
+|  ├── o-example.scss
+|  └── o-example.stories.tsx
 └── test
-    ├── js
-    │   ├── example.test.js
-    │   └── helpers
+   ├── helpers
-    │       └── fixtures.js
+   |  └── fixtures.js
+   ├── o-example.test.js
    └── scss
       ├── _main.test.scss
       └── index.test.scss
 ```

 ## Start Developing

 Now we have a basic component to work from we can start developing!

-First we need to install any component dependencies by running the Origami Build Tools `install` command:

-<pre><code class="o-syntax-highlight--bash">obt install</code></pre>

-Then we can use the `develop` (`dev`) command to start working on the component.
-The `dev` command creates a server for us to preview our component in the browser.
+The `npm run watch` command creates a server for us to preview our component in the browser.
 And whenever we make any change to the source code the component will be rebuilt, which we will be able to see by refreshing our browser:

-<pre><code class="o-syntax-highlight--bash">obt dev</code></pre>
+<pre><code class="o-syntax-highlight--bash">npm run watch -w components/o-example</code></pre>

-Opening the link output by the develop command, for example `localhost:8999`, lists the built component assets in the browser (<abbr title="Hyper Text Markup Language">HTML</abbr>, <abbr title="JavaScript">JS</abbr>, and <abbr title="Cascading Style Sheets ">CSS</abbr> files).
+Opening the link output by the develop command, for example `localhost:5000`, lists the built component assets in the browser (<abbr title="Hyper Text Markup Language">HTML</abbr>, <abbr title="JavaScript">JS</abbr>, and <abbr title="Cascading Style Sheets ">CSS</abbr> files) for each brand that component supports.

+_The `-w components/o-example` flag is used to run the `watch` command inside the `o-example` [NPM workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces).
+If you want to execute a command in a different workspace you can by providing the `-w` flag and workspace name._

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/example-dev-output.png" />
 	<figcaption>
-        Running the dev command builds our component assets (<abbr title="Hyper Text Markup Language">HTML</abbr>, <abbr title="JavaScript">JS</abbr>, and <abbr title="Cascading Style Sheets ">CSS</abbr> files).
+        Running the start command builds our component assets (<abbr title="Hyper Text Markup Language">HTML</abbr>, <abbr title="JavaScript">JS</abbr>, and <abbr title="Cascading Style Sheets ">CSS</abbr> files) for each brand specified using the create-component tool.
 	</figcaption>
 </figure>

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/example-demos-local.png" />
 	<figcaption>
-        Opening the link output by the develop command, `localhost:8999` in this case, shows us the component assets in the browser (<abbr title="Hyper Text Markup Language">HTML</abbr>, <abbr title="JavaScript">JS</abbr>, and <abbr title="Cascading Style Sheets ">CSS</abbr> files).
+        Opening the link output by the develop command, `localhost:5000` in this case, shows us the component assets in the browser (<abbr title="Hyper Text Markup Language">HTML</abbr>, <abbr title="JavaScript">JS</abbr>, and <abbr title="Cascading Style Sheets ">CSS</abbr> files).
 	</figcaption>
 </figure>

-Clicking the <abbr title="Hyper Text Markup Language">HTML</abbr> file `demo.html` will show a blank page.
+Clicking the <abbr title="Hyper Text Markup Language">HTML</abbr> file `core-demo.html` (or other `[BRAND]-core-demo.html` (or other `[BRAND]-demo.html`)) will show a blank page.
 In the next section we will update our component with new <abbr title="Hyper Text Markup Language">HTML</abbr> and content.

 ## Markup

 Origami components are not built to work with any particular framework in mind.
 This is because product developers may choose to use any technology stack to build their application, and it’s important that they not be forced to choose a particular one in order to use Origami components.
 With that in mind Origami components are not written in a templating language or a framework but in plain <abbr title="Hyper Text Markup Language">HTML</abbr>.
+However some Origami components do provide complimentary TSX templates, which may be used optionally.

-Therefore to include component HTML Origami users copy and paste component HTML from the readme `README.md` or interactive component demos which are presented in the [Origami registry](https://registry.origami.ft.com/components/).
+Therefore to include component HTML Origami users copy and paste component HTML from the readme `README.md`, interactive component demos which are presented in the [Origami registry](https://registry.origami.ft.com/components/) or from [Storybook page](https://origami.ft.com/storybook/).

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/example-demo-registry.png" />